abapGit/docs.abapgit.org/src/development-guide/serializers/serializers.md

 In general, the serializer class shall process texts of an object in all available languages i.e. the original language as well as any translations.
 It shall respect the "Serialize Main Language Only" setting of a repository and limit the texts to the language provided to the constructor (`MV_LANGUAGE`).

-The recommended approach is to check `io_xml->i18n_params( )-main_language_only = abap_false` and then serialize the additional translations in the XML (typically using `I18N` prefix).
-During deserialize the translation languages can then be retrieved and processed accordingly.
+The recommended approach is to check `io_xml->i18n_params( )-main_language_only = abap_false` and then serialize the additional translations in the XML (typically using the `I18N` prefix).
+During deserialize, the translation languages can then be retrieved and processed accordingly.

 Example: [`TABL`](https://github.com/abapGit/abapGit/blob/main/src/objects/zcl_abapgit_object_tabl.clas.abap).